outrightmental/agendar/README.md

-# agendar
+# Agendar™
-Agendar™ Heads-Up Display for being on time.
+Heads-Up Display for being on time.